Machine Learning • Neural Networks • Automotive Engineering

 The Solution

-A TensorFlow neural network trained on multiple engine sensor inputs to predict Mass Air Flow (MAF) values with high accuracy.
-The system runs on a Raspberry Pi 4, making it cost-effective and suitable for real-world automotive applications.
+A TensorFlow neural network trained on TBI engine sensor inputs to predict optimal Mass Air Flow (MAF) values with high accuracy.
+The system integrates with existing TBI hardware through custom sensor interfaces, making it retrofittable to classic vehicles without major modifications.

 Hardware